Card game: Shedding games

-In a shedding game, players start with a hand of cards, and the object of the game is to be the first player to discard all cards from one's hand.
+In a shedding game, also called an accumulating game, players start with a hand of cards, and the object of the game is to be the first player to discard all cards from one's hand.
 Common shedding games include Crazy Eights (commercialized by Mattel as Uno) and Daihinmin.
+Similar games are Switch, Mau Mau or Whot!.
 Some matching-type games are also shedding-type games; some variants of Rummy such as Paskahousu, Phase 10, Rummikub, the bluffing game I Doubt It, and the children's games Musta Maija and Old Maid, fall into both categories.

-Catch and collect games

-The object of an accumulating game is to acquire all cards in the deck.
-Examples include most War type games, and games involving slapping a discard pile such as Slapjack.
-Egyptian Ratscrew has both of these features.